cloudvolumes/avmlog/README.md

 This controls whether or not SQL statements are shown.
 The default is 0 which strips them out.

+## TODO

+Things someone can do to improve this:

+- Allow processing of multiple files (to account for load balanced Managers)
+- Add ability to exclude log lines that occurred before a specific time
+- Add ability to provide a custom exclusion regexp
+- Add ability to specify user and computer directly instead of in a regexp
+- Add ability to remove DEBUG lines
+- Detect gaps in time of more than a few seconds for a single request and and print a line showing the time gap

 ## Developer notes